Mr. Majestyk

 Mr. Majestyk is a 1974 American action film directed by Richard Fleischer and written by Elmore Leonard.
-Charles Bronson stars as the title character, a melon farmer and Vietnam War veteran who comes into conflict with gangsters.
+Charles Bronson stars as the title character Vince Majestyk, a melon farmer and Vietnam War veteran who comes into conflict with gangsters.
 Leonard, who wrote the film with an original screenplay, took the name Majestyk from a character in his 1969 crime novel The Big Bounce.
 He would also write the novelization of the film.

 Plot

-Vince Majestyk (Charles Bronson) is a farmer, an ex-con, a former U.S. Army Ranger instructor and Vietnam War veteran, who owns and operates a watermelon farm in rural Colorado.
+Vince Majestyk is a farmer, and a former U.S. Army Ranger instructor and Vietnam War veteran, who owns and operates a 160-acre watermelon farm in rural Colorado near a small town called Edna.
 He needs to harvest his crop soon in order to keep the farm financially solvent.

-A small-time hood, Bobby Kopas (Paul Koslo), attempts to coerce Majestyk into a protection racket of using unskilled drunks to harvest his watermelon crop.
-Majestyk runs him off with Kopas' own shotgun and hires experienced Mexican migrant workers, including Nancy Chavez (Linda Cristal), a crop picker who is also a union leader.
+A small-time hood, Bobby Kopas, attempts to coerce Majestyk into a protection racket of using unskilled drunks to harvest his watermelon crop.
+Majestyk runs him off with Kopas' own shotgun and hires experienced Mexican migrant workers, including Nancy Chavez, a crop picker who is also a union organizer.
 Kopas brings assault charges against Majestyk, resulting in the farmer being placed under arrest before he can finish the harvest.

-In jail, Majestyk meets and annoys Frank Renda (Al Lettieri), a notorious mob hit man being transferred to a higher-security prison.
+In jail, Majestyk meets and annoys Frank Renda, a notorious mob hit man being transferred to a higher-security prison.
 Renda's men try to break him out of police custody during a prisoner transport by bus.
 In the escape attempt, Majestyk drives off in the bus with Renda still in handcuffs, eventually taking him to his hunting cabin in the nearby foothills.
 Majestyk hopes to trade Renda to the police in return for being released to finish harvesting his melons.
 Renda offers his captor $25,000 for his freedom, but Majestyk declines.
-Renda then threatens to kill Majestyk if he doesn't release him, and Majestyk pretends to be persuaded to take the money, but contacts both the police and Renda's mafia contacts to come pick them up.
+Renda then threatens to kill Majestyk if he doesn't release him, and Majestyk pretends to be persuaded to take the money, but contacts both the police and Renda's Mafia contacts to come pick them up.

-Wiley (Lee Purcell), Renda's girlfriend, arrives and they manage to turn the tables on Majestyk, although he is able to escape.
-Renda learns the charges for which he had been imprisoned have been dropped.
-He meets up with his right-hand man, Lundy (Taylor Lacher), who advises him to fly to Mexico and enjoy himself; Renda will have none of it as he wants revenge on Majestyk.
-He arranges for Kopas to drop the assault charges against Majestyk, and orders his men to find the "melon picker" so he can have the satisfaction of killing him personally.
+Wiley, Renda's girlfriend, arrives and they manage to turn the tables on Majestyk, although he is able to escape.
+Renda learns the charges for which he had been imprisoned have been dropped due to the only witness, a police officer, being killed during the jailbreak.
+Renda meets up with his right-hand man, Gene Lundy, who advises him to fly to Mazatlán, Mexico and enjoy himself; Renda will have none of it, as he wants to get revenge on Majestyk.
+He arranges for Kopas to drop the assault charges against Majestyk, and orders his men to find the "melon picker" so he can have the personal satisfaction of killing him.